alejandropan/shunt_detector/README.md

 # shunt_detector
 opencv code for determining efflux from iontophoresis pipette

+1. Jupyer notebook explaining rationale of the detector.